jordansissel/sysadvent/2011/05/article.md

 other variant on that theme.
-Because my roles have always been rather customer facing, whether internal or external, the idea of a ticket system always appealed to me, so here are my reasons you should dive head first into a system, why I chose Request Tracker by Best Practical and a quick HOWTO on getting RT up and running on Ubuntu/Debian.
+Because my roles have always been rather customer facing, whether internal or external, the idea of a ticket system always appealed to me, so here are my reasons you should dive head first into a ticket system, why I chose Request Tracker by Best Practical, and a quick HOWTO on getting RT up and running on Ubuntu/Debian.

 ## Why a Ticket System?